Foxboron/ssh-tpm-agent/README.md

 ### Install user service

-Socket activated services allows you to start `ssh-tpm-agent` when it's needed by your system.
+Socket activated services allow you to start `ssh-tpm-agent` when it's needed by your system.

 ```bash
 # Using the socket